What helps,

 The Literacy Shed

-Short films and images that invite young writers into a story before a word has been written.
-Beautifully curated and organised by theme — adventure, mystery, fantasy, real life.
-A wonderful starting point for reluctant writers.
+Short films and images that invite young writers into a story before a word is written.
+Beautifully curated by theme.

 literacyshed.com →